 - 1. Monier Cambridge 'Welsh Black'

 - 2. Monier Georgian 'Arctic Grey'

-- Boral Grange Striata 'Storm Grey'
+- 3. Boral Grange Striata 'Storm Grey'

-Boral Grange Striata 'Charcoal Grey'
+- 4. Boral Grange Striata 'Charcoal Grey'

-- Boral Grange Striata Charcoal G

-Boral Grange Striata 'Daintree'
+- 5. Boral Grange Striata 'Daintree'

 - 6. Boral Grange Uno 'Charcoal Grey'

 - 7. Boral Grange Linea 'Ash'

 - 8. Boral Grange Linea 'Charcoal Grey'

-18.9 Garage, shed and carport materials and colours
+18.9 Garage, shed and carport materials and colours Guidelines

-- Garages, carports and sheds should be integrated with the house with finishes indistinguishable from the remainder of the house. - Where a carport or shed is not connected to the house the materials and colours used should complement those used for the house.
+- · Garages, carports and sheds should be integrated with the house with finishes indistinguishable from the remainder of the house. - Where a carport or shed is not connected to the house the materials and colours used should complement those used for the house.

-- Garage, shed and carport materials must use the same materials and colour finishes as used for the main house. - All window and door frames, and feature elements used in garages, carports and sheds (including garage doors) must complement those used in the house. - Garages, carports and sheds must reflect the base colour palette provided for either lightweight materials and/or heavyweight materials. - Garage doors must be tilt-up or panel-lift. - Garage doors must not open horizontally (similar to a gate). - Garages must not include an integrated access door visible from the street. - Garage door colours must conform to the base or lightweight colour palette.
+- · Garage, carport and shed materials, including doors, must use the same materials and colour finishes as used for the main house. - All window and door frames, and feature elements used in garages, carports and sheds (including garage doors) must complement those used in the house. - · Garage doors must be tilt-up or panel-lift. - · Garage doors must not open horizontally (similar to a gate). - Garages must not include an integrated access door visible from the street.